kenangenjac/news-web-app/README.md

    npm run watch
    ```
    to use nodemon
-6. Enter your MongoDB connection string in server/index.js if you want to work with Your db, or check the <a href="https://kenangenjac.github.io/news-web-app/">deployment</a> to see the already connected project
+6. Enter your MongoDB connection string in server/index.js if you want to work with Your db<!--, or check the <a href="https://kenangenjac.github.io/news-web-app/">deployment</a> to see the already connected project-->
    ```js
    const URI = 'your_conn_string';
    ```